micGuerr/MiNPAT/doc/installation/longan.md

 ## Other downloading options
 Alternatively, you can download the .zip file from the main [LongAnMRI](https://github.com/micGuerr/LongitudinalMRI) page, by pressing on the *code* button and then on *Download ZIP*.

-Next, navigate to the `Downloads` folder:
+Next, from terminal, navigate to the downloading folder, e.g.:
 ```bash
 cd ~/Downloads
 ```
-Unzip the file (you will need to have the `zip` command installed):
+Unzip the downloaded file (you will need to have the `zip` command installed):
 ```bash
 unzip LongitudinalMRI.zip
 ```